 If Meat Changes Color, Has It Gone Bad?

-But what happens if the meat sat around in the fridge for a couple days, or was frozen and doesn’t look quite as vibrantly red anymore?
+What happens if you forgot your ground beef or chicken breasts in the fridge for a couple of days?
+Do you need to scrap your plans for burgers or chicken for dinner?
 Is it still safe to eat or should you throw it out?

 What Causes Meat and Poultry to Change Color?

 From red meat to poultry, here’s why meat can change color and what it means.

 Why Red Meat Changes Color

 Appearance no doubt plays a big part in what we think of as fresh, and in the case of red meat, you probably equate a bright-red color with freshness.

 According to the USDA, this color is a result of the protein in meat called myoglobin, which turns into oxymyoglobin and produces a vivid red color when it comes into contact with oxygen.

 Not all red meat is the same color, though — color is influenced by many factors for the animal raised for the meat, including: